Phenomenological refinement of $p$-$d$ elastic scattering descriptions towards the 3NF study in nuclei via the ($p,pd$) reaction: Theoretical framework

 and

 respectively.
 The former represents the result obtained using only the 2N effective interaction, which is identical to the cross section used in Ref.~\cite{YChazono22}.
-The latter corresponds to the contribution from the newly added amplitude of Eq.~\eqref{eq:t_3N}; for a simple notation, we refer to it as the $p$-$d$ cross section including only the 3NF contribution.
-It should be noted that, since there is interference between $\tilde{t}_\textrm{2N}$ and $\tilde{t}_\textrm{3N}$, the sum of Eqs.~\eqref{eq:CS_pd_2N} and \eqref{eq:CS_pd_3N} does not necessarily agree with the cross section of Eq.~\eqref{eq:CS_pd}.
+The latter corresponds to the contribution from the newly added amplitude of Eq.~\eqref{eq:t_res}; for a simple notation, we refer to it as the $p$-$d$ cross section including only the residual part.
+The factors $C_\textrm{corr}$ in these equations are the same in Eq.~\eqref{eq:CS_pd}.
+Since there is interference between $\tilde{t}_\textrm{2N}$ and $\tilde{t}_\textrm{res}$, the sum of Eqs.~\eqref{eq:CS_pd_2N} and \eqref{eq:CS_pd_res} does not necessarily agree with the cross section of Eq.~\eqref{eq:CS_pd}.